marzer/tomlplusplus/README.md

  - Proper UTF-8 handling (incl.
 BOM)
  - Works with or without exceptions
  - Doesn't require RTTI
- - First-class support for serializing to JSON
+ - First-class support for serializing to JSON and YAML
  - Tested on Clang (6+), GCC (7+) and MSVC (VS2019)
  - Tested on x64, x86 and ARM